RollSight dice tray camera in use - dice rolling on gaming desk

 • IPEVO V4K

-8MP document camera; our top tested recommendation
+High-resolution USB document camera; our top tested pick

 • Dragon Rig (DIY)